wikimatze/vimfiles/README.md

 ### [NERDTree](https://github.com/scrooloose/nerdtree)
-Amazing file browser for GUI guys
+Amazing file browser for GUI guys.

 - `m` - choose which action to perform (add, move, copy, delete)
   - add / at the end to create a new directory